- What's On

 - About Us

 - Venue Hire

 Chorus of Royal Northern Sinfonia

-Choruses allow an orchestra to present the great, stand-out works from history; Mozart’s Requiem, Bach’s Passions and Haydn’s Masses and performances of these have formed the core repertoire for Chorus of Royal Northern Sinfonia.
-However its role in Sage Gateshead’s classical programme is altogether more ambitious matching the breadth of repertoire of the orchestra itself.
-Regular performances of the classics are frequently placed alongside modern masterpieces and the chorus now regularly features in both Sage One and our more eclectic Sage Two series, Late Mix.
+Choruses allow an orchestra to present the great, stand-out works from history: Mozart’s Requiem, Bach’s Passions and Haydn’s Masses, and performances of these have formed the core repertoire for Chorus of Royal Northern Sinfonia.
+However its role in Sage Gateshead’s classical programme is altogether more ambitious, matching the breadth of repertoire of the orchestra itself.
+Regular performances of the classics are frequently placed alongside modern masterpieces, and the chorus now regularly features in both our Sage One and Sage Two series.

-Former Royal Northern Sinfonia Timpanist Alan Fearon founded the chorus and continues to lead them whilst playing a crucial role in the choral and vocal strategy at Sage Gateshead.
-The chorus has worked with many guest conductors and with every Music Director since Rudolph Schwartz, the orchestra’s second Music Director, including for the last 12 seasons Thomas Zehetmair.
+Former Royal Northern Sinfonia timpanist Alan Fearon founded the chorus and led them until summer 2014, playing a crucial role in the choral and vocal strategy at Sage Gateshead.
+The chorus has worked with many guest conductors and with every Music Director since Rudolph Schwartz, the orchestra’s second Music Director, including 12 seasons with Thomas Zehetmair.

 Join the Chorus

 Chorus of Royal Northern Sinfonia always welcomes new members.
 Current members come from all kinds of backgrounds, all age groups and with varying levels of previous experience – read on to hear more from members themselves on what being in the chorus means to them.